 In the event of a vehicle sale, it is the permit holder’s responsibility to ensure that the vehicle is removed from their permit.
 If a sold vehicle is issued a citation on campus and is still on the sellers permit, the seller will be responsible for the citations unless a bill of sale can be produced.

-During times of snowfall, all Reserved and Commuter lots must be vacated between 2:00 a.m. and 5:00 a.m. for snow removal.
+During times of snowfall, all Reserved and Commuter lots must be vacated between 2 a.m. and 5 a.m. for snow removal.
 Any vehicle remaining in any of these lots during this time, is subject to immediate towing at the owner’s expense.
-When excessive snow exists and the decision is made to plow lots completely and remove snow piles within the lots, Transportation Services and Facilities will coordinate and advertise the date and time when vehicles will need to be removed.
+When excessive snow exists and the decision is made to plow lots completely and remove snow piles within the lots, Parking Services and Facilities will coordinate and advertise the date and time when vehicles will need to be removed.

 The University reserves the right to adjust permit type and lot designations shown on the Campus Parking Map.
-Lot colorations and designations may be modified at any time by the Transportation Services Office.
+Lot colorations and designations may be modified at any time by the Parking Services Office.
 Such changes will be posted on the Parking Service’s web page.
-Any campus map related to parking, must be approved by the Transportation Services Office before being published.
+Any campus map related to parking, must be approved by the Parking Services Office before being published.

 Parking in front of an Emergency Call Box located throughout various locations on campus is not allowed.
 Emergency Call Boxes are not to be obstructed in any way.
 Parking or blocking an Emergency Call Box will result in a citation.

-If your car fails to operate and you are forced to park illegally, please notify Transportation Services at 605-688-7275 or email us at firstname.lastname@example.org.
+If your car fails to operate and you are forced to park illegally, please notify Parking Services via email or at 605-688-7275.
 After hours, call the University Police Department at 605-688-5117.
-If no attempt is made to communicate disabled vehicle information to either Transportation Services or University Police, citations may be issued and the vehicle subject to fines.
+If no attempt is made to communicate disabled vehicle information to either Transportation Services or University Police Department, citations may be issued and the vehicle subject to fines.

 *A disabled vehicle may be relocated according to snow removal procedures.